 On midsummer 2008, Sonja and I got married – it was a beautiful celebration and we cherish our looks back at that day very often.

-Soon afterwards we have bought a house in a suburb of Wolfsburg.
+Soon afterwards we bought a house in a suburb of Wolfsburg.
 After a year of reconstruction, we moved in and we now have the luxury of using some rooms just for making music – and all that without disturbing any neighbours…

 In late September of 2010 our daughter Lena was born.
 Though we could do with a little more sleep – we really do cherish every single moment with this cute little person 🙂